Has Vegan Brooklyn replaced Manhattan on the international scene?

 $ Vanessa’s Dumpling House – Omni, vegan options

 If you want the full lowdown on the grubs at Vanessa’s, see our Manhattan vegan guide.
-I can, however, provide you with a location unique review.

 Upon entering the Williamsburg outpost, you’ll notice something immediately – it’s prettier than their Manhattan counterparts.
 You could take a low key date here if they’re like the Sam aka the girlfriend, who refuses to go to any establishment with white tablecloths.